Durham Market Analysis

 Now that we’re clear on the meaning, here’s the average sale to list price ratio each month for the last couple of years.

-The other stat that we can look at to see how it felt in Durham is the sale to list price ratio, or how much over (or under) the list price buyers had to pay in order to buy a home.
-The average sale to list price ratio in Durham in February was 102%, which is up from January when it was 99%.
-That works out to about a 3% increase in how much over list price sellers received, which means the market felt more competitive in February.
+If we want another example of how it felt to buy or sell in Durham last month, we can look at the sale to list price ratio.
+This is how much over (or under) the list price buyers had to pay in order to buy a home.
+The average sale to list price ratio in Durham in September was 100.0%, which is the same as in August when it was also 100.0%.

 In order to predict what is coming next for Durham’s real estate market, we can look at three predictive stats, which we go into in detail below.
-When we look at the big picture about what these stats predict for sale prices, we’re seeing some conflicting indications of what will come next, but overall it appears the average price will rise slightly in Durham in March.
+When we look at the big picture about what these stats predict for sale prices, there’s a consistent indication across all three predictive stats that the average price will drop significantly in Durham in October.
 There, we said it!

 Here’s three charts for our predictive stats, looking at the Sales to New Listing Ratio, number of Active Listings and Months of Inventory.
 It is interesting to see fluctuations over the past two years but we’re particularly focused on the most recent month as that is the best predictor of what is coming next.